gosub-com/Zurfur/README.md

 | List\<T\> | Dynamically sized mutable list with mutable elements
 | Span\<T\> | Span into `Array`, `Buffer`, or `List`.
 It has a constant `Count`.
 Mutability of elements depends on usage (e.g Span from `Array` is immutable, Span from `Buffer` or `List` is mutable)
 | Map<K,V> | Unordered mutable map.
+| Variant, VaraiantMap | The type used to interface with dynamically typed languages.
+Easy conversion to/from JSON and string representations of built-in types.

 There are several different kinds of types.
 There is `ro` for read-only immutable types, `box` for a type always on the heap, and `owned` for a mutable